Reflectiz Raises $22 Million Series B to Deliver Next-Generation Website Security Via AI-Driven Web Exposure Management

-BOSTON, Oct.
-29, 2025 (GLOBE NEWSWIRE) -- Reflectiz, the web exposure management platform, today announced the close of its $22 million Series B funding round led by Fulcrum Equity Partners, with participation from Capri Ventures, YYM Ventures, AFG Partners, and others.
+SYDNEY, Oct.
+30, 2025 (GLOBE NEWSWIRE) -- Reflectiz, the web exposure management platform, today announced the close of its $22 million Series B funding round led by Fulcrum Equity Partners, with participation from Capri Ventures, YYM Ventures, AFG Partners, and others.
 The new capital will enable Reflectiz to expand its current product offering to provide comprehensive Continuous Threat Exposure Management (CTEM) for websites, as well as support the company’s growing partner and alliances network and go-to-market acceleration.
-It will also fuel the establishment of its global headquarters in Boston, where Reflectiz is rapidly expanding its team.
+In addition to its offices in Tel Aviv, Israel and Sydney, Australia, the new funding will also fuel the establishment of its global headquarters in Boston, where Reflectiz is rapidly expanding its team.
 Moving beyond traditional website security tools, Reflectiz’s fully agentless, AI-enabled platform continuously monitors and protects websites from third party risks.

 Enterprises today face growing challenges in securing their websites as web environments become more complex due to third-party tools, open-source components, marketing pixels and dynamic tags that operate beyond IT’s direct control.
 Reflectiz addresses this issue by zeroing in on the web exposure component of Continuous Threat Exposure Management (CTEM) – according to Gartner, organizations that implement CTEM programs will reduce breaches by two-thirds by 2026.
 The Reflectiz platform gives enterprises the visibility and intelligence to proactively manage risk in their expansive web ecosystems, while reducing alert noise by surfacing only the most urgent, actionable risks.